FishVR - Virtual Reality for Freely Swimming Zebrafish

 FishVR is based on the peer-reviewed technology described in two publications; Stowers et. al 2015, and Stowers and Hofbauer et. al 2017.
 FishVR's advanced 3D tracking and display technology allows projecting a panoramic virtual reality onto the whole fish tank surface under the water line.
 FishVR is not only the most advanced VR system but also the most advanced fish 3D tracking system available.

-Contact us to request an evaluation system, a quote, or a personalised consultation to discuss your scientific needs.
+Contact us to request an evaluation system, a quote, or a personalized consultation to discuss your scientific needs.

-Virtual reality (VR) is a powerful tool for behavioural science.
+Virtual reality (VR) is a powerful tool for behavioral science.
 The ability to partially or

 completely decouple the visual experience of the animal from its actual location allows

 testing previously impossible paradigms.
 Meanwhile, the automated nature of the system

 enables collecting considerable amounts of data in a short period of time.

 Using VR, there is no longer any need to physically construct every experiment.